How to stream ChatGPT output from python backend to react frontend

 openai

-The easiest way to show the setup is with a a minimal app/__index__.py
+The easiest way to show the setup is with this minimal example app.py file:

 from flask import Flask